Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## Who or What is V?

 V is the character data we upload into S.Y.S..
-The payload is [violet in hue](Research/Around The City/theory-broken-time.md#the-payload) at first glance.
+The payload is [violet in hue](Research/Around The City/theory-broken-time.md#the-payload).
 The combination of Johnny, V, and the player create a visual spectrum projection that is Night City.
+V is a construct of the player - a proxy injected into Johnny's memories and trapped in the web of those memories.

 ## What is the cube?